SickChill/SickChill.Wiki/SickChill-installation-packages.md

 git reset --hard origin/master
 ```

-In case thats not possible, you can try to switch the [dirty](https://github.com/SickChill/SickChill/wiki/SickChill-installation-packages#switching-the-dirty-way) way.
+In case that's not possible, you can try to switch the [dirty](https://github.com/SickChill/SickChill/wiki/SickChill-installation-packages#switching-the-dirty-way) way.

 ## Switching the Dirty way.